tlwilliams895/lchs/src/chapters/loops/project.rst

           :alt: Image showing one spirograph option (20 lines, 198° turn angle).
      - .. figure:: figures/spirograph-3.png
           :alt: Image showing one spirograph option (30 lines, 121° turn angle).

+.. admonition:: Note

+   You do NOT have to draw the shapes shown above.
+The goal in this part is for you to be creative and discover what you can make on your own!